-Once the device enters Hold mode, SO will be in high-impedance state while SI and SCK can be V{IL} or V{IH} .
+Once the device enters Hold mode, SO will be in high-impedance state while SI and SCK can be V{II} or V{IH}

-If CE# is driven active high during a Hold condition, it resets the internal logic of the device.
+If CE# is driven high during a Hold condition, the device returns to Standby mode.
 As long as HOLD# signal is low, the memory remains in the Hold condition.
 To resume communication with the device, HOLD# must be driven active high, and CE# must be driven active low.
-See Figure 5-3 for Hold timing.
+See Figure 4-2 for Hold timing.

-FIGURE 4-2: HOLD CONDITION WAVEFORM
+HOLD CONDITION WAVEFORM